Robust Phase Retrieval via Reverse Kullback-Leibler Divergence: Introduction

 In our approach, we use the Wirtinger Flow (WF) framework\cite{candes2015phase} to minimize the RKLD-loss and develop three different algorithms for phase retrieval, namely the RKLD-based Wirtinger Flow (RKLD-WF), the median truncated Wirtinger Flow (RKLD-MTWF), and the gradient truncated Wirtinger Flow (RKLD-GTWF).
-All these algorithms have the following key features: \emph{i}) the RKLD-based minimization instead of the classical $\ell_2$ minimization, and \emph{ii}) the RKLD-based spectral initialization based on the method we developed in \cite{yonel2020spectral}.
-We further investigate the enhancements to our method by adapting the sample truncation schemes used in the phase retrieval literature for the Gaussian sampling model.
-We present numerical simulations with synthetic and real data\cite{metzler2017coherent} to compare the performance of the RKLD-loss with those of $\ell_2$ and Poisson-loss as well as other state-of-the-art algorithms.
-Our experimental results demonstrate improvements over the state-of-the-art in terms of robustness to additive noise and outliers, sample efficiency, and convergence speed.
+All these algorithms use the RKLD-based spectral initialization based on the method we developed in \cite{yonel2020spectral}.
+Additionally, we investigate the robustness of RKLD with respect to two outlier models using the influence curve analysis\cite{hampel1974influence}.
+We also study the orthogonality promoting properties of RKLD for noisy measurements.
+Beyond the characteristic robustness of RKLD, we enhance the RKLD minimization by adapting the sample truncation schemes used in the phase retrieval literature commonly studied with the Gaussian sampling model.
+Finally, we present numerical simulations using synthetic coded diffraction patterns (CDP)\cite{candes2015phase2}, which is a physically realistic set-up, and real optical data\cite{metzler2017coherent} to compare the performance of the RKLD-loss with those of $\ell_2$ and Poisson-loss as well as other state-of-the-art algorithms.
+Our experimental results demonstrate improvements over the state-of-the-art in terms of robustness to additive arbitrary noise, outliers, sample efficiency, and convergence speed.
+Specifically, the RKLD-based algorithms perform efficiently in challenging conditions such as scarcity of measurements, and high percentage and magnitude of outliers.